 The Boston Massacre site is where Bostonians and Redcoats clashed in the streets on March 5, 1770, while the first major battle of the American Revolution occurred on Bunker Hill.
 A trip to Faneuil Hall will take you back to when the first Town meeting occurred, and a visit to the Old South Meeting House will allow you to see where the Boston Tea Party began.

 If you’re tired after a long afternoon of visiting tourist attractions along the Freedom Trail, you can order room service from your bed at The Godfrey Hotel Boston, a mere 600 feet from the Freedom Trail.

 9. Old Sturbridge Village

 Address: 1 Old Sturbridge Village Road, Sturbridge, MA 01566

-If you’re looking for a family-friendly attraction, Old Sturbridge Village is easily one of the best things to do in Massachusetts!
-Located in Sturbridge, just an hour outside Boston, the Village is a living history museum spanning over 200 acres.
+If you’re looking for a family-friendly attraction, Old Sturbridge Village is easily one of Massachusetts’s best things to do!
+Located in Sturbridge, just an hour outside Boston, the Village is a history museum spanning over 200 acres.
 This museum depicts life in New England from the 1790s to the 1830s.